 To understand how a new network or IT system will impact applications, processes and business function, IT teams need to have intimate knowledge of the new architecture, ensuring that the right devices are in the right places doing the right things for their purpose.
 Network emulation allows these teams to build and evaluate an experimental model of the network, including its topology and application flow.
 Various scenarios can be introduced and tested on the emulated network to measure and optimise performance before purchase decisions are made.

 Risks are inherent to network management.
 Any new devices, access points or external media pose a cybersecurity threat.
 But critical network outages also pose a significant threat, and can be caused by simple human error, poor device configuration or hidden bottlenecks.
 Network monitoring mitigates some of this risk, helping IT teams providing exception-based alerting to spot abnormal usage patterns and performance dips.
 And it can also help find, fix and repair issues rapidly.

 Network emulation complements network monitoring solutions by adding prevention to network risk management.
 With IT teams able to run through various disaster scenarios in a safe, simulated environment, they are prepared to react to them, and can build protections into the system.
 This reduces unnecessary operating and management costs associated with any disaster by decreasing the chances of disaster happening in the first place, while at the same time allowing effective plans to be put in place that minimise losses from unpreventable catastrophic events.

-3. Better and/or cheaper network technology exists but unsure of its potential impact on the network.
+Better and/or cheaper network technology exists

 It is often the case that IT teams renew service contracts, with e.g. WAN providers and data centres, automatically, without thinking that there may be better and/or cheaper alternatives.
 They may also be concerned that a new provider or technology could have a negative impact on their service or the network’s performance.